alistairmcmillan/Notes/ffmpeg.md

     - x         x coordinate to start crop within input video
     - y         y coordinate to start crop within input video

+## How to speed up video

+    ffmpeg -i input.mp4 -filter:v "setpts=0.5*PTS" output.mp4

+    - setpts    an expression to change presentation timestemp (PTS) of each frame

+    Note: this process speeds up the output video by dropping frame